-Arizona calls its Medicaid program the Arizona Health Care Cost Containment System (AHCCCS).
-However, the Medicaid office that serves elderly and disabled individuals with long term care needs is the Arizona Long Term Care System (ALTCS), and the program that serves this population is sometimes referred to as the Elderly & Physical Disability (E/PD) Program.
+The Medicaid program in Arizona is called the Arizona Health Care Cost Containment System (AHCCCS).
+The department under AHCCCS that serves elderly and disabled individuals with their long-term care needs is the Arizona Long Term Care System (ALTCS).

 In order to be eligible for ALTCS, an individual must be a resident of Arizona who is over the age of 65 or have a recognized disability, such as being blind.
-The ALTCS staff considers both the resident’s level of physical or mental impairment and their available income and financial assets.
+ALTCS staff also considers the resident’s level of physical or mental impairment.

-Arizona follows a special set of rules to protect the financial security of a healthy spouse, also called the community spouse, well spouse, or non-applicant spouse, when his or her spouse needs long-term care.
+Arizona follows a special set of rules to protect the financial security of a healthy spouse — also called the “community spouse,” “well spouse,” or “non-applicant spouse” — when his or her spouse needs long-term care.
 This means that the state will permit an applicant spouse to transfer income to a non-applicant spouse.
-This is commonly called a monthly maintenance needs allowance, but in Arizona, it is called a community spouse monthly income allowance (CSMIA).
+This is commonly called a Monthly Maintenance Needs Allowance, but in Arizona, it is called a Community Spouse Monthly Income Allowance (CSMIA).
 This spousal allowance protects the non-applicant spouse from having too little income from which to live.
-As of 2020, an applicant spouse may transfer up to $3,216 / month in income to his/her non-applicant spouse in order to bring his/her monthly income to this level.
+As of 2023, an applicant spouse may transfer up to $3,715.50 a month in income to his or her non-applicant spouse in order to bring his or her monthly income to this level.

-As mentioned above, Arizona follows a special set of rules to protect the financial security of a non-applicant spouse, when his/her spouse requires long-term care.
+As mentioned above, Arizona follows a special set of rules to protect the financial security of a non-applicant spouse when his or her spouse requires long-term care.
 This means that the state will permit a much higher level of resources to be held by the non-applicant when only one spouse is applying for Medicaid.
-As of January 2020, this amount may be as much as $128,640.
+For 2023, this amount may be as much as $148,620.
 In most states, this is called the Community Spouse Resource Allowance (CSRA), but in Arizona it is called the Community Spouse Resource Deduction (CSRD).
 Please note that the applicant spouse is still able to keep up to $2,000 in assets.

 The benefits of ALTCS depend on the care environment where one resides.
 Nursing home residents, for example, receive a different level of support than those residing in assisted living or at home.
 Besides medical care, an ALTCS participant may receive the following care and assistive services: